Prudence (1796 ship)

 Prudence was built in Philadelphia in 1796.
-Between 1801 and 1803 she made two complete voyages from Liverpool as a slave ship but was captured around late 1803 on her third, and before she could purchase slaves.
+Between 1801 and 1803 she made two complete voyages from Liverpool as a slave ship in the triangular trade in enslaved people.
+She was captured around late 1803 on her third voyage before she could purchase captives.

-Slave trading voyages
+Voyages transporting enslaved people

-Prudence first appeared in the Register of Shipping {RS) in 1802.
+Prudence first appeared in the Register of Shipping (RS) in 1802.

 On 6 January 1802 Prudence, Woodstock, master, sailed for Africa.
+In 1802, 155 vessels sailed from English ports, bound for Africa to acquire and transport enslaved people; 122 of these vessels sailed from Liverpool.

-She acquired slaves at Cape Grand Mount and arrived at Kingston on 6 April with 157 slaves.
+Prudence acquired captives at Cape Grand Mount and arrived at Kingston on 6 April with 157 captives.
 Prudence sailed from Kingston on 21 May and arrived back at Liverpool on 5 July. she had left Liverpool with 20 crew members and suffered three crew deaths on the voyage.

 Captain James Swanson sailed from Liverpool on 5 September 1802.
-She began acquiring slaves in Africa on 1 November, and sailed from Africa on 3 January 1803.
+Prudence began acquiring captives in Africa on 1 November, and sailed from Africa on 3 January 1803.
 She arrived at Demerara on 10 March.
 She arrived back at Liverpool on 30 May.
 She had left Liverpool with 20 crew members and suffered eight crew deaths on the voyage.

 Captain Johnathan D'Arcy acquired a letter of marque on 30 July 1803.
 He sailed from Liverpool on 7 September.
+In 1803, 99 vessels sailed from English ports, bound for Africa to acquire and transport enslaved people; 83 of these vessels sailed from Liverpool.